 According to director of photography Vittorio Storaro in Visions of Light (1992), he used the phases of light to represent different stages of the emperor's life.
 Red, the color of the blood that starts the flashback and the opening doors it cuts to, represents birth.
 Orange is the warm color of his family and the forbidden city.
 Yellow is the color of the emperor's identity and the sun.
 Green, the color of the tutor's bike and hat, represents knowledge.
 The forbidden city only has the first three colors because it is a limited portion of reality.

-1,100 schoolchildren were brought in to play Red Guards who composed the Cultural Revolution march (1967).
+Over 1,000 schoolchildren were brought in to play Red Guards in the 1967 Cultural Revolution march.
 Bernardo Bertolucci had problems instilling the right amount of anger in them, as none of them knew of the attitudes of the Cultural Revolution.

-Most of the exterior and interior scenes of Pu-yi's mansion during his years as a puppet emperor for the Japanese (most notably the "Coronation Ball" scene) were filmed at the Imperial Palace in Changchun, where the real Puyi lived from 1934 to 1945.
+Most of the exterior and interior scenes of Puyi's mansion during his years as a puppet emperor for the Japanese, most notably the "Coronation Ball" scene, were filmed at the Imperial Palace in Changchun, where he lived from 1934 to 1945.
 The mansion is now a museum.

 The first feature film granted permission by the Chinese government to be filmed in the Forbidden City.
 A documentary produced and directed by Lucy Jarvis for NBC Films Ltd. in 1973 named "The Forbidden City" was the first western film permitted to film within the Forbidden City.

 Puyi's younger brother, Pu Chieh, and Li Wenda, who helped Pu Yi write his autobiography, were brought in to act as advisors on the film.